material-motion/material-motion/specifications/directors.md

 A Director operates primarily in terms of targets and Plans.
 Directors must not have direct access to a Runtime.

-> Hiding the Runtime from the Transaction has the following benefits:
+> Hiding the Runtime from the Director has the following benefits:
 >
 > - Director is funneled toward using a single Runtime instance.
 > - Larger Transactions can potentially be optimized.